MicrosoftDocs/azure-docs/articles/app-service/overview-manage-costs.md

 An easy way to estimate and optimize your App Service cost beforehand is by using the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/).

 To use the pricing calculator, click **App Service** in the **Products** tab.
 Then, scroll down to work with the calculator.
-The following screenshot is an example and might not reflect current pricing.
+The following screenshot is an example and doesn't reflect current pricing.

 ![Example showing estimated cost in the Azure Pricing calculator](media/overview-manage-costs/pricing-calculator.png)